When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Start Clean

 Always start your bleaching process with clean diapers.
-Diapers must be washed and dried before you do a bleach soak.
+Diapers must be washed and dried (or at least mostly clean) before you do a bleach soak.
+Bleach cannot penetrate dirty fabrics effectively.

-Your monthly bleaching doesn’t have to be a full-on soak.
-You can sanitize your diapers once a month by simply adding a quarter cup of chlorine bleach to your warm wash routine.
+Your monthly routine does not always have to be a full-on soak.
+You can sanitize your diapers once a month by adding a quarter cup of chlorine bleach to your warm wash routine.
 Be sure to rinse your diapers thoroughly after the wash.

 An extra rinse is always a good idea — bleach can sometimes irritate a baby’s delicate skin, so make sure to rinse the diapers well!